 Of course, during pregnancy, you should be careful and try to minimize risks, but there is a difference between self-care and some kind of paranoia, I think.
 It’s a very enjoyable time and baseless fears shouldn’t screw it up.

-So, everybody was surprised seeing me climbing the stairs in Huashan mountain park.
+So, everybody was surprised to see me climbing the stairs in Huashan mountain park.
 It was easy.
 I must say that I have never seen mountains reachable easier than the ones in China.
 If you forgot to take your trekking boots with you – don’t worry, you still can go up using cable car or stairs like all these girls in princess’ skirts and high heels do.
 But my husband who loves hiking was rather disappointed.

 Chengdu – highly recommended for pregnant